Lemony Chickpea Soup with Parmesan & Pasta

 A make-ahead option

 This soup is a meal in itself but I always like serving at least a veggie on the side to complete the meal.
-Here are some of my favorite side dishes with chickpea soup!
+Here are some of my favorite side dishes with garbanzo bean soup!

 - Lemony green beans with pine nuts & garlic